 For further insight into why agile marketing is a critical driver for growth , download our eBook: “Marketing as an Accelerator”

 Marketing is key to every aspect of a strong sales pipeline.
 It plays a big part in generating leads, securing repeat sales and turning prospects into new clients.

-Organic growth can only take you so far, so a strong pipeline – created by strategic marketing – is a key element of fast growth.
-It indicates a higher potential profit, a better return on investment and therefore a better valuation – making the difference between a mediocre sell price and an excellent one
+Organic growth can only take you so far, so a strong pipeline – created by strategic agile marketing – is a key element of fast growth.
+It indicates the ability to adapt and capitalise on market change, resulting in a higher potential profit, a better return on investment and therefore a better valuation – making the difference between a mediocre sell price and an excellent one

 2. Sharp, consistent messaging

 A sharp, consistent message comes from a strong value proposition and expert marketing.
 Being able to wear your brand on your sleeve means potential buyers know exactly what your business stands for and what you’re selling, giving a good idea of what they are investing in.
 Marketing ensures that the value proposition is front-of-mind and never wavers; it cuts across everything that potential customers, buyers or investors, see, hear or feel from the company.

 Brands sell.
 They sell products and they sell businesses; they generate superior leads and attract high-quality investors.
 And websites are often the first point of contact with a brand.
 When done well, they are an opportunity to showcase the best that the company has to offer and an asset to the sales pipeline.
 But when done badly, they are detrimental to fast growth.
 Investors are unlikely to consider a company if little effort has been put into its brand, of which a good website is a key element.
 It’s important to make that great first impression – then carry it through to closing.

 4. High brand awareness